 - Browsing History — a list of web addresses you've opened with a browser.

-- Cookies — small files sent to your computer when you visit a website.
+- Cookies (not available from the App Store) — small files sent to your computer when you visit a website.
 Cookies help you navigate websites and perform some functions, but they also keep certain private information regarding your activities, browsing preferences, and history.

 - Downloads History — a list of all files downloaded via a particular browser.
 Note that Privacy does not remove files themselves; it only clears a name list of these files in a browser.